 - After test turn off multimeter to save battery.

 How to Measure Resistance of a Wire

-To find resistance of a wire through multimeter is not much different from other resistance measurements.
-But some points has to be kept in mind before test.
-You should sure that your multimeter has that close resolution which is required to test a specific wire.
-Other steps are same as before, like putting black probe to COM socket and Red banana probe to socket having ohm measurements.
+To find the resistance of a wire through a multimeter is not much different from other resistance measurements.
+But some points have to be kept in mind before test.
+You should be sure that your multimeter has that close resolution that is required to test a specific wire.
+Other steps are the same as before, like putting black probe to COM socket and Red banana probe to socket having ohm measurements.

 Now we assume here that there is a piece of wire of guage 2.5 mm has bare wiring ends on both of its sides.
-Most of multimeters are manual range, so first set highest range of that multimeter.
+Most multimeters are manual range, so first set the highest range of that multimeter.
 Now connect probes of meter to both ends of that wire and see readings on screen.
-If there is zero reading seen on meter that means range is high so lower that range step by step and check results on screen.
-In this process a range will come where you will see exact resistance of wire.
+If there is zero reading seen on the meter that means range is high so lower that range step by step and check results on the screen.
+In this process, a range will come where you will see exact resistance of a wire.

 Many times we see 1 or OL sign on meter while testing resistance of wires or something else.
-That,s actually indicates that range is too low to measure resistance.
-In that case you have to higher the range periodically.
+That,s actually indicates that the range is too low to measure resistance.
+In that case, you have to higher the range periodically.

-There,s also a manual process to check right range of resistance for convenience during test.
-For example you have a piece of copper wire, check resistivity of that wire according to guage table and its length also.
+There,s also a manual process to check the right range of resistance for convenience during test.
+For example, you have a piece of copper wire, check the resistivity of that wire according to guage table and its length also.
 Now apply this formula,

 R = Resistivity*length/area

 Through this one can get possible resistance value of a wire and set the range according to it.